nprapps/nprapps.github.com/_posts/2024-02-12-rices-whales.md

 ### Create a basemap (outside of code workflow)

 I created an extremely simple basemap, using gray [earth from Natural Earth](https://www.naturalearthdata.com/downloads/10m-raster-data/), and some Natural Earth coastlines for added oomph.
-For the proposed critical habitat of the Rice's Whales, I got the data [from NOAA](http://link).
+For the proposed critical habitat of the Rice's whales, I got the data [from NOAA](https://noaa.maps.arcgis.com/home/item.html?id=f85d90527131406489ce721b2b71960b).
 To line it up, I used the same projection and bounding box that I used in the mapshaper script.
 Easy peasy.

 ![](/img/posts/2024-02-12-rices-whales/baseMap.png)